-Dr Karamat Iqbal has worked in equalities and education over the past 40 years.
+Dr Karamat Iqbal has worked in equalities and education for more than 40 years.
 This has included work as a local authority schools adviser and a consultant to various government departments, including the Department for Education.

 He has had a longstanding commitment to improving education of disadvantaged young people.
-One of his reports was used as the main text for a debate of education of white working-class children.
-His recent consultancy assignments have included working for the National Society of the Church of England and Lawrence Sheriff Teaching School.
+One of his reports was used as the main text for a parliamentary debate on education of white working-class children.
+His doctoral research was published as ‘British Pakistani boys, education and the role of religion: In the land of the Trojan Horse'.

-Karamat serves as a director for an academy trust.
-He has written for numerous publications including the Times Educational Supplement.
+Karamat has written for numerous publications including the Times Educational Supplement.
 He writes a blog for Optimus Education and tweets @ForwardPartners.

 Details of Karamat’s work can be found at www.forwardpartnership.org.uk